-During the QandA session, China's Coast Guard laws were mentioned as being intimidating to its neighbors.
-Also, the Chinese Communist Party will continue to attempt to prevail in relations with anyone.
-China is actually facing its own age dilemma with its historic "one-child policy."
-Its demographics are on the decline and rapidly changing.
-It also faces economic inflation of assets.
-Its model of competitiveness is propped up by the Communist Party for now.
+During the QandA session, China Coast Guard laws were mentioned as being intimidating to its neighbors.
+Also, the CCP will continue to attempt to prevail in relations with anyone.
+China is actually facing its own age dilemma with its historic "one-child policy".
+Their demographics are on the decline and rapidly changing.
+They also face economic inflation of their assets.
+Their model of competitiveness is propped up by the CCP for now.
 Open cooperation is important without bureaucracy.
 Demographics are changing around the world with widespread low birth rates.
-Currently, the United States is not facing that problem due to immigration.
+Currently, the U.S. is not facing that problem due to immigration.
 One advantage of the low birth rate is that it provides opportunities for the female workforce to advance, but this has been slow to materialize.

-In concluding comments, Mr. Maher said he expects that the current Japanese leader will be retained after the September election.
-Although Prime Minister Suga is carrying forward the course of Mr. Abe, no outstanding leader like Abe has arisen and there remains division among political parties.
+In concluding comments, Mr. Maher said he expects the current Japanese leader will be retained after the September election.
+Prime Minister Suga is carrying forward the course of Mr. Abe but currently, there has arisen no outstanding leader like Abe and there remains division amongst political parties.

-When asked about reunification of the Korean Peninsula, Ms. Goto said that unification isn't favorable to China.
-Japan would welcome it, but the Korean economy would decline initially.
+Ms. Goto's final remarks, when asked about N/S Korean reunification, was that unification isn't favorable to China.
+Japan would welcome it but the Korean economy would decline initially.
 Immigration could also occur.
-She said that denuclearization would be a most favorable change.
+She said that denuclearization would also be a most favorable change.
 When asked about India and Japan and other nations having influence to persuade China to change its human rights policies, there was no clear answer.
-Her advice to the Biden administration was to treat allies as equal partners and to be realistic regarding China: It is driven by the Chinese Communist Party.
+Her advice to the Biden administration was to treat allies as equal partners and to be realistic regarding China: they are driven by the Chinese Communist Party.